 - The machine takes up relatively less space than free-weight equipment.

 - Excellent safety.
 You can bench press or even squat to failure every time and not worry if your arms give out.
 Try benching to failure holding 150 pounds over your chest and you’ll appreciate the Bowflex.

 - Great variety.
-I do about 10 exercise but you can easily switch to the different varieties.
+I do about 10 exercises but you can easily switch to the different varieties.
 For the most part — you don’t need that many different exercises.

-My Opinion is this is a great Bowflex Home Gym to buy for anyone serious in getting an amazing workout experience in his/her own home gym.
+My Opinion is this is a great Bowflex Home Gym to buy for anyone serious about getting an amazing workout experience in his/her home gym.

 - Great price considering the high quality and versatility it offers.